 AlanaLab is Alana core business, with a focus on impact and innovation.
 It participates in the management of the group’s businesses, of which it is also a partner.
 Currently, these businesses are the Maria Farinha Filmes production company, the impact distributor Flow, and the extended reality production company JungleBee.
 It also acts as an accelerator for projects by the Institute and the Foundation, and is responsible for the Alana group’s Impact investment portfolio.
 The dividends earned by AlanaLab are allocated in full to the endowment that funds Alana’s projects.

-On the other hand, the Alana Foundation is a philanthropic organization founded in 2012 in the United States.
-Invests in research in the areas of health, inclusive education and environment.
-It also fosters global movements such as Believe.Earth and Children and Nature and identifies opportunities for partnerships and co-investment for Alana.
+On the other hand, the Alana Foundation is a philanthropic organisation founded in 2012 in the United States.
+It invests in environment, health, inclusive education and scientific research (Down Syndrome in particular).
+It also fosters global movements such as Believe.Earth, and identifies opportunities for partnerships and co-investment.